zibvisual/CubicalRidgeSurfaceFinder/README.md

 ## License

-This project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+This project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 You should have received a copy of the license along with this work.
-If not, see [CC BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+If not, see [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).